arjunkmrm/estimating-adolescent-sleep-need/README.md

     ## 5 NFS001       5 nonap_5hx7  7.0000000 4.30  NFS1
     ## 6 NFS001       6 nonap_5hx7 17.3333333 4.23  NFS1

-I create a new column that denotes their bed time during the previous night.
-On baseline days, they have 9h of sleep and their sleep time varies based on their sleep condition on the other days.
-The day numbers are also made to align across the different studies and start with day 1 being the baseline day.
+I created a new column that denotes their total bed time during the previous night.
+On baseline days, they had 9h of sleep and their bed time varies based on their sleep condition on the other days.
+The day numbers were also made to align across the different studies and start with day 1 being the baseline day.

     ##     subj day_num      group     lapses  TST study TBT condition
     ## 1 NFS001       1 nonap_5hx7  1.3333333 7.17  NFS1   9         5